Modular sugarcane manufacturing · Indonesia

 Centralized mills only

-Sugar processing is gated by $50K-per-ton greenfield infrastructure that takes years to build and rarely reaches smallholders.
+Sugar processing is gated by greenfield infrastructure that takes years to build and rarely reaches smallholders.

 02